Quantum Communication Complexity of Classical Auctions: -IC Quantum Protocols for General Valuations

 We first present a classical (randomized) IC protocol that implements $\mathcal{M}'$ with $O(B \log B)$ expected communication complexity.
 This protocol differs slightly from the one in~\cite{RubinsteinZ21} and serves as a more straightforward foundation for constructing a quantum protocol.
 A probability distribution over $2B$ outcomes can be represented by $2B$ non-negative real numbers $p_1, \ldots, p_{2B}$ such that $\sum_{i=1}^{2B} p_j = 1.$ We call a distribution {\em feasible} if it is a distribution over $2B$ outcomes for some type in mechanism $\mathcal{M}'$.
 At each round, the buyer sends $2B$ bits, and the seller either terminates the protocol with an allocation and a payment or continues by moving to the next round and letting the buyer send more bits.

-\paragraph{Suggested strategy} Given the buyer's type and mechanism $\mathcal{M'}$, we denote by $p_1, \ldots, p_{2B}$ the probability of each outcome.
+\paragraph{Buyer's suggested strategy} Given the buyer's type and mechanism $\mathcal{M'}$, we denote by $p_1, \ldots, p_{2B}$ the probability of each outcome.
 The buyer sends $2B$ bits each round.
 The suggested strategy is to send, in the $r$-th Buyer round, the $r$-th bit of the binary representation of $p_1, \ldots, p_{2B}$, respectively.

-\paragraph{Protocol implementation} After receiving each bit, the seller first checks if all buyer's messages so far are consistent with some feasible distributions, which means messages are binary prefixes of probabilities corresponding to some feasible distributions.
+\paragraph{Seller's strategy} After receiving each bit, the seller first checks if all buyer's messages so far are consistent with some feasible distributions, which means messages are binary prefixes of probabilities corresponding to some feasible distributions.
 When there is only one possible value for the next bit that is consistent with some feasible distribution, then the seller sets the value of the next bit of the message to be the only feasible value and ignores the original bit of the message.

 Let $m^{(r)}_j$ be the $j$-th bit of message receives at round $r$.
 For round $r$, we denote by $\tau^{(r)}$ the total probability revealed so far, i.e.

 In addition, we define $\tau^{(0)} = 0.$ After receiving all $2B$ bits of message at round $r$, the protocol terminates with probility $\frac{\tau^{(r)} - \tau^{(r-1)}}{1-\tau^{(r-1)}}$.
 Conditioned on terminating, the protocol assigns allocation and payment of outcome $j$ of $\mathcal{M}'$ with probability $ \frac{m_{j}^{(r)} \cdot 2^{-r}}{\tau^{(r)} - \tau^{(r-1)}}$ for each $j$.
 Finally, with probability $1 - \frac{\tau^{(r)} - \tau^{(r-1)}}{1-\tau^{(r-1)}},$ the protocol continues.
 It is important to note that the protocol terminates in no longer than $r$ rounds with probability $\tau^{(r)}.$